-Making your own flavorful chili oil at home couldn’t be easier!
-This spicy condiment is great on Chinese foods or to add heat to any of your favorite foods.
+Making your own flavorful chili oil at home is easy!
+This spicy condiment is great on Chinese foods or to add heat and flavor to any foods.

 Included in the 6 is my newest hot sauce obsession, Chili Oil.
 It's not your typical hot sauce per se, but it's hot, and it's a sauce, so there you go.

 What is chili oil?